USCbiostats/hJAM/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# JAM: Joint Analysis of Marginal Summary Statistics
+# JAM: Joint Analysis of Marginal summary statistics

 <!-- badges: start -->